 - Make sure you take care of yourself too, it can be exhausting on anyone to deal with such intense emotions.

-- Don’t engage with them when they are being violent and aggressive, but don’t walk out on them either.
+- Don’t engage with them when they are being physical harmful and aggressive, but don’t walk out on them either.

 - When they get angry with you or get too unstable, don’t appease them by trying to remind them of your love, just be as calm as possible.